-In the AI White Paper of the European Commission, prior conformity assessment is shown as an example of enforcement if high-risk AI applications are regulated.
-It is mentioned that the prior conformity assessment may include test, inspection, and authentication procedures and when establishing these procedures, the existing conformity assessment is to be used as a basis.
+In the AI White Paper of the European Commission, prior conformity assessment is shown as an example of a legal compliance assurance method if high-risk AI applications are regulated.
+The AI White Paper mentions that the prior conformity assessment may include test, inspection, and authentication procedures and when establishing these procedures, the existing conformity assessment is to be used as a basis.
+In fact, provisions for prior conformity assessment are also incorporated in the AI regulation proposal of the European Commission.
 The White Paper also states that "effective judicial redress for parties negatively affected by AI systems should be ensured," and Report on the safety and liability implications of Artificial Intelligence, the Internet of Things and robotics published on the same day elaborates on the issues.
+Currently, it is being discussed to propose civil liability rules that are suitable for the digital age and AI during Q1 of 2022.
+Furthermore, the European Commission's AI regulation proposal also provisions market monitoring and penal regulations by authorities.
 This aims at ensuring what is required by law through governmental power.